El Centro Hispano Tutorial Program at White Plains High School

-This mentoring/tutorial program, which was inaugurated in the fall of 2010, pairs 20 sixth grade female Hispanic students at the White Plains Middle School – Eastview Campus with Hispanic “sisters” attending Manhattanville College, Lehman College, Mercy College, Iona College, Manhattan College, Brooklyn College, City College and Westchester Community College as well as White Plains and Scarsdale High Schools.
-These young women and volunteers encourage the academic success of their “sisters” and support their college aspirations as they tutor them in Mathematics, Social Studies, Science, English Language Arts, French and Spanish.
-Program participants have community/corporate role models.
-The program was designed around an environment that values the students’ Latino heritage, culture, and language and demands full parent participation and commitment.
+This mentoring/tutorial program, which was inaugurated in the fall of 2010, pairs 20 sixth grade female Hispanic students at the White Plains Middle School – Eastview Campus with Hispanic “sisters” attending local colleges as well as White Plains and Scarsdale High Schools.
+These young women and volunteers encourage the academic success of their “sisters” and support their college aspirations The program was designed around an environment that values the students’ Latino heritage, culture, and language and demands full parent participation and commitment.
 It operates three times a week (Mondays, Tuesdays and Thursdays) from 2:30 to 4:00 p.m. during the school year.

-It is a collaborative program between El Centro Hispano and the White Plains Public Schools.
-In 2018 it was funded by, the Lanza Family Foundation, the Patrina Foundation, Hitchcock Presbyterian Church, and the Westchester County Youth Bureau.
+This is a collaborative program between El Centro Hispano and the White Plains Public Schools.
+In 2021 it was funded by the Lanza Family Foundation and the Westchester County Youth Bureau.

 The Lanza My Older Brother - Mi Hermano Mayor

 Because of the success of The Lanza My Older Sister Program, a similar program was designed to support Hispanic sixth grade boys attending the White Plains Middle School.
 The program was inaugurated in September 2013 at the Middle School’s Eastview Campus.
 The program is offered three times a week (Mondays, Wednesdays and Thursdays) during the school year from 2:30 to 4:00 p.m.
-In 2018 it was funded by, the Lanza Family Foundation, the Hitchcock Presbyterian Church and the Westchester County Youth Bureau.
+In 2021 the program was funded by the Lanza Family Foundation, and the Westchester County Youth Bureau.

 The program pairs 15 sixth grade male Hispanic students with tutors from surrounding colleges, and White Plains High School.
-The older tutors encourage the success of their “brothers” and tutor them in Mathematics, Social Studies, Science, English Language Arts, French and Spanish.
+The older tutors encourage the success of their “brothers” and tutor them in Mathematics, Social Studies, Science, English Language Arts, and other academic subjects.

-The Academy, inaugurated in 2012 and redesigned in 2013, is an intensive Saturday tutorial program for middle and high school students from the White Plains Public Schools.
+The Perkins Saturday Academy Program, inaugurated in 2012 and redesigned in 2013, is an intensive Saturday tutorial program for middle and high school students from the White Plains Public Schools.
 It includes focused one-on-one tutoring in English Language Arts, Mathematics, Social Studies, Science, Spanish, and French.
 Thanks to the generosity of Archbishop Stepinac High School, the Academy was held in their state-of-the-art Computer Room every Saturday from 12 noon to 4:30 p.m. from its inception until June of 2016 when the program was moved to Eastview Middle School.

 Summer Literacy Academy

 El Centro Hispano inaugurated a Summer Literacy Academy for Hispanic children in July of 2010.
 The program offers reading comprehension support and enrichment activities to second and third graders four days a week for two months during the summer.
-The Academy is divided into two sessions of two hours each: one session for 25-second graders Mondays and Wednesdays and another session for 25 third graders Tuesdays and Thursdays.
 Since 2014 this program has been housed at Post Road Elementary School, thanks to the generosity of the Post Road staff and the White Plains School System.

-This afterschool program began in January 2013 thanks to the generosity of Sr. St. John Delany, Associate Professor at Pace University’s School of Education and Director of the Center for Literacy Enrichment.
+This after-school program began in January 2013 thanks to the generosity of Sr. St. John Delany, Associate Professor at Pace University’s School of Education and Director of the Center for Literacy Enrichment.
 It serves 10 kindergarteners and 15 first grade Hispanic students from September through May.
 The program offers pre-literacy and literacy support two days a week during the school year from 4:30-5:30 p.m. to kindergarten children and two days a week to first graders at Post Road Elementary School.
 All of the components of the curriculum aid students to thrive in the program and in school.

 Culture through Technology Program

-The Culture through Technology Program which began in 2001 met last year on Saturdays at the Technology Center and 20 fourth and fifth graders participated in the program from January - June.
+The Culture through Technology Program which began in 2001 met last year on Saturdays via Zoom due to COVID-19.
+A total of 20 fourth and fifth graders participated in the program from January - June.
 20 students were enrolled in the program from September – December.